 Share the Love: January & February

 Help AFAC collect heart-healthy non-perishable foods.
 Items like low-sodium soups, vegetables, and proteins (tuna, salmon, chicken, beans) will keep our families and senior clients eating warm and heart-healthy meals throughout the winter months!
 Create flyers that list AFAC's most-needed foods using our flyer templates.

 Emergency Food Kits (EFK)

 Emergency Food Kits (EFK) are given to clients with immediate needs by Arlington County social workers.
 Each EFK will supply one day’s worth of food for two people.
-Groups will purchase the food and package the kits in their own meeting space.
-AFAC will provide you with specific bags to make Emergency Food Kits.
-Use the EFK instructions and please be sure to register your EFK drive online or contact firstname.lastname@example.org.
+Your group would purchase the food and package the kits in your own meeting space.
+AFAC will provide you with specific bags to assemble the Emergency Food Kits.
+Use the EFK instructions and please be sure to register your EFK drive online or contact email@example.com.